-- 1. Insert pin into weight stack at desired resistance level. - Adjust seat pad height so that when seated the front of your ankles fit under the bottom foam rollers. - Sit comfortably on seat pad.
-Place knees over the top roller pads and hook your feet under the bottom roller pads. - Úsing Quadriceps strength, extend your feet out and upward until your legs are fully extended. - Pause for a moment, then slowly return your feet back along the same arc, to the starting position, Repeat movement. - 6.
+- 1. Insert pin into weight stack at desired resistance level. - Adjust seat pad height so that when seated the front of your ankles fit under the bottom foam rollers.
+Sit comfortably on seat pad.
+Place knows over the ten roller pads and heak. - 3.
+Sit comfortably on seat pad.
+Place knees over the top roller pads and hook your feet under the bottom roller pads. - 4. Úsing Quadriceps strength, extend your feet out and upward until your legs are fully extended. - 5.
+Pause for a moment, then slowly return your feet back along the same arc, to the starting position, Repeat movement. - 6.
 Exhale on exertion, inhale on return motion.